Dana Gioia: Criticism and beliefs about poetry

-In his influential 1987 essay Notes on the New Formalism, Gioia wrote: "Literature not only changes; it must change to keep its force and vitality.
-There will always be groups advocating new types of poetry, some of it genuine, just as there will always be conservative opposing forces trying to maintain the conventional methods.
+Gioia wrote the 1983 essay Business and Poetry, in which he pointed out how many other well-known figures in American poetry, including Wallace Stevens, T. S. Eliot, and William Carlos Williams, had also made their livings outside of the academy.
+In his i1987 essay Notes on the New Formalism, Gioia wrote: "There will always be groups advocating new types of poetry, some of it genuine, just as there will always be conservative opposing forces trying to maintain the conventional methods.
 But the revival of rhyme and meter among some young poets creates an unprecedented situation in American poetry.
 The New Formalists put the free-verse poets in the ironic and unprepared position of being the status quo.
 Free verse, the creation of an older literary revolution, is now the long-established, ruling orthodoxy, formal poetry the unexpected challenge...
-Form, we are told authoritatively, is artificial, elitist, retrogressive, right-wing, and (my favorite) Un-American.
-None of these arguments can withstand critical scrutiny, but nevertheless, they continue to be made so regularly that one can only assume that they provide some emotional comfort to their advocates.
 Obviously, for many writers the discussion between formal and free-verse has become an encoded political debate."